10 Best Contract Management Software for Startups & Small Business (2026)

 Verdict

-Concord is a solid choice if you want something better than Google Docs but can't afford enterprise pricing.
-The main limitation is no AI features.
-You're essentially getting 2020-era CLM functionality in 2026.
+Concord is solid if you want something better than Google Docs but cannot afford enterprise pricing.
+The main limitation: no AI features.
+You get 2020-era CLM functionality in 2026.

 Reviews & Recognition